zunman/100_days_of_ML_code/README.md

 ## Day 18

 "Chapter 5 - think like a designer" talks about affordances (highlight important stuff, eliminate distractions, create clear visual hierarchy of information), Accessibility (Don't overcomplicate, text is your friend), Aesthetics and Acceptance.

+## Day 19 (Aug 12, 2018)

+I started working on a project to figure out whether America's got Talent winner can be predicted from social media posts.
+What factors (number of posts, number of users engaged, positive tweets/users counts etc.) correlate with predicting the winner.
+I will continue working on this as the live show start.